 Prepare Soondubu Chiggae:

 -This one starts a bit weird: mash some dried anchovies and seaweed to make a great stock base.
 I know that this may be out of the range of most Western kitchens, and so dissolving some regular stock powder would be okay.
-Mix with 3-4 cups of water-Dice some carrot, zucchini, hot pepper, green onion, and any other vegetable you like (it's blasphemously inauthentic but I love throwing in broccoli and cauliflower)
+Mix with 3-4 cups of water

 -Prepare your Asian spices and sauces: sesame oil, soy sauce, hot pepper paste and hot pepper powder (고추장 and 고추가루)